As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 What size do I need?

-You can’t put on the wrong sized skate.
-Even if you could, a few minutes of skating will cause pain to your feet.
+You can’t put on the wrong-sized skate.
+Even if you could, a few minutes of skating will cause pain in your feet.

 To avoid picking an incorrect size, you should know your foot type.
 Let’s find out: